A Royal Wedding With Global Appeal

 The scale of the turnout Saturday (100,000 are expected in Windsor, with millions watching around the world) is, in some senses, outsize given Harry's rank: This is not a state occasion or a government holiday.
 The prince is never expected to be king.
 One recent poll suggested that two-thirds of Brits are uninterested in the wedding, up from 52 percent uninterested shortly after the couple got engaged.
 There is a substantial decline in planned street parties from those held for the wedding of William and Kate.

-Yet even if wedding fever has not gripped Britain the way it did for the future king, this union appeals to non-royalists as well as traditional fans of the crown outside the U.K. Being further away from the throne, the couple are freer to be themselves — and the prospect of seeing this unexpected match, a British prince and a minor American celebrity, happy together has drawn thousands to London and Windsor this week.
+Yet even if wedding fever has not gripped Britain the way it did for the future king, this union appeals to nonroyalists as well as traditional fans of the crown outside the U.K. Being further away from the throne, the couple are freer to be themselves — and the prospect of seeing this unexpected match, a British prince and a minor American celebrity, happy together has drawn thousands to London and Windsor this week.

 Markle hasn't been in the spotlight for nearly so long, but much has been written about what she means to black Britons and what she, a biracial woman, inspires others to think about race and royalty.
-Markle has herself written powerfully about her mixed-race heritage and experiences with racism.
+Markle has written powerfully about her mixed-race heritage and experiences with racism.
 She also continues to speak about her interest in women's empowerment.
 Many expect her to help modernize the royal family, to help it better resemble British society, or both.

-Markle confirmed in a statement Thursday that her father Thomas Markle, who had heart surgery this week, would not attend the wedding.
+Markle confirmed in a statement Thursday that her father, Thomas Markle, who had heart surgery this week, would not attend the wedding.
 "I have always cared for my father and hope he can be given the space he needs to focus on his health," she said.

 After Saturday, of course, Markle will have added Harry and the rest of the royals to those she can call her own.